Royal Bavarian Life Guards

-The Royal Bavarian Infantry Life Guard Regiment (Königlich Bayerisches Infanterie-Leib-Regiment) was a household, life guard (bodyguard) regiment of the Bavarian kings from the end of the Napoleonic Wars until the fall of the Wittelsbach monarchy and the subsequent disbanding of the Bavarian Army.
+The Royal Bavarian Infantry Life Guard Regiment (Königlich Bayerisches Infanterie-Leib-Regiment) was a military unit established in Bavaria in 1814.
+It was a household, life guard (bodyguard) regiment of the King of Bavaria from the end of the Napoleonic Wars until the fall of the Wittelsbach monarchy in Bavaria following World War I, and the subsequent disbanding of the Bavarian Army.

+In recent years, the regiment has been honored in an annual memorial day organised by the Bavarian state government.

 Predecessors

 Before the regiment of Life Guards was formed, two infantry regiments of the Bavarian Army held the title of 'King's' (König): from 1684 to 1778, the unit that later became the Royal Bavarian Infantry Regiment No. 10 ("König Ludwig") and from 1778 to 1811, the unit that later became the Royal Bavarian Infantry Regiment No. 1 ("König").